GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-Of the many forms of false culture, a premature converse with abstractions is perhaps the most likely to prove fatal to the growth of a masculine vigour of intellect.
+Perhaps the central problem we face in all of computer science is how we are to get to the situation where we build on top of the work of others rather than redoing so much of it in a trivially different way.

-~ George Boole
+~ Richard Hamming
 <pre>

 </pre>